Create animated GIFs from 360 spins

 - Z = Zoom in (%)

-Your animated image will contain from 2-128 frames, depending on the number of frames in your original spin.
+Your animated image will contain from 2 to 144 frames, depending on the number of frames in your original spin.
 The default is 72 frames.

-If your spin has more than 72 images, then an appropriate number will be used for a smooth spin.
+If your spin has more than 72 images, then an appropriate number will be used.
 For example, a spin with 100 frames will be converted to 50 frames (i.e. every second frame shown).
 If you'd like to show all 100 frames, set image to 100:

 You can reduce the number of frames by setting image to a lower value e.g. this sets a limit of 36 frames: